Charbel-Raphaël Segerie

 Bayesian Machine Learning

-I’ve worked on the coherence of the nearest neighbor algorithm with the Bayesian axioms of probability.
-This project required the writing of highly optimized Numba routines.
+Worked on the coherence of the nearest neighbor algorithm with Bayesian axioms of probability.

 3D Computer Vision